harneet2512/TimeZone_Chatbot/README.md

 # TimeZone_Chatbot
-Beginner level chatbot that tells about time zone of corresponding cities.
+Beginner level chatbot that tells about time zone of selected cities.